exaloop/codon/docs/sphinx/tutorial/primer.rst

 Generators
 ~~~~~~~~~~

-Seq supports generators, and they are fast!
+Codon supports generators, and they are fast!
 Really, really fast!

 .. code:: seq